 Make sure that your copy, creatives, and other deliverables are ready before the Black Friday week starts.
 You can even automate social media posts and cart abandonment emails to make everything run smoother.

 Create a marketing calendar to plan out everything in detail and ensure you know when everything happens.
-Your calendar should include all the tasks related to creating and sharing your content.
-This includes the following things:
+Your calendar should include all the tasks related to creating and sharing your content for the upcoming sale.

 - Creative and copy: Your copy and creatives for marketing emails (optimize those email subject lines), social media, website, and more must be completed in advance.
 Include the campaign ideas and a deadline for each task in your calendar.